aaagrud/aaagrud/README.md

-# Hey there, I'm Durgaaa! 👋
+# Hey there, I'm durgaaa! 👋

 I'm a Computer Science and Engineering Student based in Kochi.
 I enjoy building things for the web and exploring new technologies.